JoshuaGee-bit/AXIA-AFRICA-EXCEL-PROJECT-REPORT-/README.md

 # AXIA AFRICA EXCEL PROJECT REPORT
-This shows the use of Microsoft Excel in Cleaning and Organizing Data using Excel Cleaning Techniques such as filtering, sorting and logical functions.
+This shows the use of Microsoft Excel in Cleaning and Organizing Data using Excel Cleaning Techniques such as Filtering, Sorting and Logical functions.